-At the fort, they were greeted by Colonel Edward P. King, who apologized that they had to live in tents along the main road between the fort and Clark Field.
+At the fort, they were greeted by Gen. Edward P. King, who apologized that they had to live in tents along the main road between the fort and Clark Field.
 He made sure that they had what they needed and received dinner before he went to have his own dinner.
 In the case of the officers, they were invited to have dinner with the 194th Tank Battalion while the enlisted men had a stew thrown into their mess kits.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.